sqllabs/mysqlaudit/README.md

 ## Overview

-MySQL Audit is a MySQL auditing tool.
+MySQL Audit is a SQL audit tool focused exclusively on MySQL, MariaDB, and Percona Server for MySQL, providing comprehensive audit trails for all MySQL operations and activities.

 ## Roadmap